-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP), and the applicable rules and regulations of the Securities and Exchange Commission (SEC).
+The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP), and the applicable rules and regulations of the Securities and Exchange Commission (SEC).
+Certain reclassifications on the consolidated statements of cash flows have been made to conform to current period presentation.